 Introduction

 Sharpino is a little F# event sourcing framework.
-Contexts: Objects that can be event sourced.
-There is no specific id for a context so we just assume that a single instance and a single zero (initial state) instance exist for any Context.
-Aggregates: Objects that can be event sourced.
-Many instances of an aggregate can exist at a time so we need an Id for each instance represented by a Guid.
-The initial state for any aggregate will end up in an initial snapshot in the event store.
+With Sharpino you can build an event sourced application using a functional approach.
+Two types of event sourced objects are supported: Contexts and Aggregates.
+Contexts: There is no specific id for a context so we just assume that a single instance and a single zero (initial state) instance exist for any Context.
+Aggregates: Many instances of an aggregate can exist at a time so we need an Id for each instance represented by a Guid.
+The initial state for any aggregate is its initial snapshot in the event store.

-Contexts and aggregates need to define members that do Add/Remove/Update operations functionally and by using Result type to handle errors.
-We tipically use Railway oriented programming is used to handle errors in any Add/Remove/Update operation (by the FsTookit.ErrorHandling library).
+Contexts and aggregates will implement transformation members that will return a new object with a new state using the Result data type.
+We tipically use Railway oriented programming is used to handle errors in any transformation operation (by the FsTookit.ErrorHandling library).

-Contexts and aggregates need to specify event types associated with Add/Remove/Update operations.
-Event types need associated commands Commands and events must be Discriminated Union types implementing the Command and the Event interfaces respectively.
+Commands and events can be easily implemented using Discriminated Union types implementing the Command and the Event interfaces respectively.

 This document is a guide to the Sharpino library.
 It is a work in progress.
 Focus on the following topics: Contexts, events, commands, service application layer, Event Store.